getlantern/lantern-docs/lantern/en/user/Translating-Lantern.rst

 The `Lantern Project <https://www.transifex.com/projects/p/lantern/>`__ on transifex lists the status of all the languages.
 To translate just select your language and get started.
-If your language is not list there then just hit 'Request Language' and the admins will get it created.
+If your language is not listed there then just hit 'Request Language' and the admins will get it created.

-After you click on your language you'll see three different 'language resources':
+After you click on your language you'll see a number of different 'language resources':

 .. image:: https://www.evernote.com/shard/s209/sh/e396390c-acce-4ea8-9bd5-05ae3e75686f/941ba9184932bba96b6e38b9953029fa/deep/0/Turkish%20Translation%20for%20Lantern%20%7C%20Transifex.png
    :alt: transifex

    transifex

 Hit 'join team' to get started, and the admins should approve you quickly.
 We **highly** recommend hitting the 'watch this language' button (at the top of 'history'), as you'll know immediately when there